-I’ve compiled silver price predictions from a number of precious metals analysts and consultancies, which I’ll show below.
-Then I’ll look at the factors that in my experience are most likely to influence silver both this year and over 5 years.
-I’ll end with my own predictions based on these factors, which you may find surprising.
+I’ve compiled silver price predictions from a number of precious metals analysts and consultancies.
+I also make my own prediction, based on the key factors that in my experience are most likely to influence the silver price both this year and the next five years.

 This will be fun, so let’s jump in!